-The University of Central Florida Information Literacy Modules are funded by the Information Fluency Initiative and developed by the Library and the Center for Distributed Learning.
-The modules are supplemental resources available for use by faculty to help students build information literacy skills.
+The University of Central Florida Information Literacy Modules are funded by the Information Fluency (IF) Initiative and developed by the UCF Libraries and the Center for Distributed Learning (CDL).
+The modules are instructional resources that faculty can integrate into their courses to help students learn information literacy skills.

-Please click play to view a brief demo of module content and features.
-The demo includes an inside look at content, practice questions with feedback, and assessment screens.
-It also shows examples of student assessment scores, which can be downloaded or exported into online courses.
+Please click play on the module demo for a brief overview about module content and features.
+The demo provides an inside look at the three sections included in each module: content, practice questions with feedback, and scored assessment questions.

 - Avoiding Plagiarism Using APA Style

 - Avoiding Plagiarism Using MLA Style (updated 8/16/13)